SebLeich/react-connlib/README.md

 In that case, your `callbackFunction()` must call the function `Connlib.setUpStandalone()`.
 Thereby, Connlib is proceeding with the following tasks:
-- remember the standalone mode
 - using integrated pan functionality (+ setting the listeners)
 - enabling the integrated model element rendering
 - calling the standalone setup observable

-Before a developer calls the `Connlib.setUpStandalone()` method, you need to listen to the `Connlib.standaloneSetupObservable` by adding the following command:
+Before your code calls the `Connlib.setUpStandalone()` method, you need to listen to the `Connlib.standaloneSetupObservable` by adding the following command:

 `Connlib.standaloneSetupObservable.subscribe(onSettedUpHandle)`